alexdong/consilio/README.md

    These are the kinds of questions you might expect from trusted advisors or boards.

-2. **Consult**: Assembling a group of relevant perspectives and seeking detailed, targeted opinions from them.
-Think of it as a vast support network of advisors.
+2. **Assemble**: Gather opposing perspectives from a diverse group of angles.
+For example:
+    - For "Early-stage VC", an opposite perspective might be "Growth-stage VC" and "Bootstrapped founder".
+    - For "Mental health and wellbeing specialist", an opposite perspective might be "Personal Growth and Resilience Coach".

+3. **Consult**: Pose detailed, targeted questions to each pair of opposing perspectives to get opinions.

 Here is a typical session where on the left on the screen, I am updating the decision document and on the right, I am interacting with Consilio.
 ![Screenshot of a typical session with the decision document on the left and the consilio on the right](screenshot.jpg)

-## Decision.md File
+## Decision Document

-To get started, create a **decision document**.
-This document captures:
+Consilio is a database free program.
+Every interaction is saved as a markdown file.
+Use your unix power tools to review responses and search for discussions from past decisions.

+At the center is a **Decision Document**, which captures

 - The context of the decision
 - The questions you need to answer
 - The opinions you gather
 - Any other relevant information

-It provides a structured way to think through important decisions, with or without Consilio.
+Think of the decision document as an Amazon 6-page memo.
 As you interact with Consilio, you will refine this document by addressing the questions it poses and giving feedback on the gathered opinions.

+Think of consilio as your pair-programming buddy who helps you write the memo.
 **Tip**: Check this document into your version control system to maintain a record of your decision-making process.

 ## Demo Session